 The video shows the apical dendrites of the neurons getting aligned with the scanning plane, which means the spatio-temporal activity patterns of these long segments passing multiple cortical layers can be recorded without requiring lengthy and painstaking optical sectioning.

-Using folded frame scanning, the in vivo imaging of an area along a pre-selected line can be performed.
+Using folded frame scanning, an area along a pre-selected line can be imaged.
 The selected regions can take many shapes, from areas around straight lines to complex bent curves.
-This advanced scanning method is useful for following events along curved dendrites with spines and can also be advantageous for dendritic measurements in behaving animal models, where motion artifacts are a common problem.
-The images can be motion corrected offline by the control software, as long as the dendrite remains in the scanned area.
+This advanced scanning method is useful for following events along curved dendrites with spines, and can also be advantageous for dendritic measurements in behaving animal models where motion artefacts are a common problem.
+The images are corrected for motion offline by the control software, as long as the dendrite remains in the scanned area.

 Fast 3D Imaging of Spine, Dendritic, and Neuronal Assemblies in Behaving Animals.
 Gergely Szalay, Linda Judak, Gergely Katona, Katalin Ocsai, Gabor Juhasz, Mate Veress, Zoltan Szadai, Andras Feher, Tamas Tompa, Balazs Chiovini, Pal Maak, Balazs Rozsa, Neuron (2016)